MarkCondello/dev-notes/PHP/index.md

 ## Namespacing
 Namespacing can be set up for related code which is usually in the same directory.
 The namespaced name usually is the name of the directory.
 When using namespacing, every class referenced in a namespaces class will assume to be loaded h=through its own namespace.
 To include those classes, the `use CLASSNAME;` keywork is added.

+More details about namespacing can be found (here)[https://www.daggerhartlab.com/autoloading-namespaces-in-php/].

+## loading PHP files into a browser
+`php -S localhost:8000`

 ## Autoloading with Composer
 Leveraging Composers autoloader is a best practice for loading namespaces throughout an application.
 More details (here)[https://laracasts.com/series/php-for-beginners-2023-edition/episodes/47].